-We have examined management of the State of Mississippi Department of Corrections' (MDOC) assertion that the accompanying Schedule of Average Daily Costs for a Model Facility for the year ended June 30, 2012, is presented in accordance with the measurement and disclosure criteria set forth in the Cost Based Model Description dated June 30, 2012, on file with the Mississippi Joint Legislative Committee on Performance Evaluation and Expenditure Review.
+We have examined management of the State of Mississippi Department of Corrections' (MDOC) assertion that the accompanying Schedule of Average Daily Costs for a Model Facility (the Schedule) for the year ended June 30, 2014, is presented in accordance with the measurement and disclosure criteria set forth in the Cost Based Model Description dated June 30, 2012, on file with the Mississippi Joint Legislative Committee on Performance Evaluation and Expenditure Review.
 MDOC's management is responsible for the assertion.
 Our responsibility is to express an opinion based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence supporting the Schedule of Average Daily Costs for a Model Facility and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence supporting the Schedule and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.